tgbnhy/fast-kmeans/README.md

 # <img src="UniK.png" alt="drawing" width="100"/> Evaluation of Fast k-means

 ## Introduction
-This repo holds the source code and scripts for reproduce the key experiments of fast k-means evaluation.
+This repo holds the source code and scripts for reproducing the key experiments of fast k-means evaluation.
 We also upload an exemplar dataset that you can play with in the folder "dataset".

 Download our technical report here: https://github.com/tgbnhy/fast-kmeans/blob/master/unik-tr.pdf